 Disney’s Art of Animation has plenty of positives too!
 Since the resort is built on property initially meant for a Pop Century expansion, the two resorts share a Skyliner station!

-I absolutely love the statues at this value resort in particular.
-Any Cars fan NEEDS to visit this resort at night and see the cars section!
+I love the statues at this value resort in particular.
+Any “Cars” fan NEEDS to visit this resort at night and see the cars section!
 Amazing.

 I also can not stand the music they play at the food court.
-Think mediocre poppy renditions of your childhood favorites.
+Think of it as mediocre poppy renditions of your childhood favorites.
 I shudder just thinking about the Part of Your World cover.

 I did a video review of All Star Movies Resort after the remodel.
 Love the rooms, love the statues, and they always have great service!
 Movies is, right now, the cheapest Disney World resort to stay at!

-I’d say a con would be the transportation.
+I’d say a major con would be the transportation.
 Value resorts wear me out with the whole standing in line in the sun to board a bus to the parks!
-Movies is near Animal Kingdom, which means it’s kind of far to the other three parks.
+All Star Resorts are near Disney’s Animal Kingdom theme park, which means it’s kind of far from Epcot and Magic Kingdom parks.

 Moderate